rtoal/ple/docs/reinforcement/haskell.md

 1. Why do we never use the term *assignment* in Haskell?
 What do we use instead?

-1. What is the most popular Haskell REPL called?
+1. What is the most popular Haskell REPL?

 1. How do you write a “Hello world” Haskell program as a script to be run on the command line?

 1. Why is the Haskell “Hello world” program *not* simply `putStrLn("Hello, world")`?

-1. Assuming the file _hello.hs_ contained a command line Haskell program, how do you compile and run the program using `ghc`?
+1. Assuming the file _hello.hs_ contains a (command line based) Haskell program, how do you compile and run the program using `ghc`?

 1. What does Haskell use instead of curly braces for structure?